jekyll/minima/about_me.md

 ## My Research Interest
 Currently, in my Ph.D. candidature I'm focussing upon the Natural Language processing for low-resource languages and Machine Translation (MT) in particular.
 There exists several challenges in MT task for low-resource languages unlike high-resource languages, most importantly the availability of the parallel data.
 So, in my work I would like to explore the techniques and methodologies to improve the MT task for these less priviledged languages by exploiting the available data.   -->

-## Whoami
+## Who-am-i
 An NLP enthusiast and a Ph.D. candidate at National Institute of Technology, Silchar, India.

-## Research Area
+## Research area
-I'm focussing upon the Natural Language processing for low-resource languages and Machine Translation (MT) in particular.
+I'm focussing upon the Natural Language Processing for low-resource languages and Machine Translation (MT) in particular.